sainnhe/khn/content/first-step/setup-your-code-editor.md

 Both of them will read a file in the root of a project named `compile_commands.json`, which provides clangd and ccls compilation information so they can correctly analyze the source code.
 We'll talk about how to generate this file later.

-Take clangd for example, there will be 3 steps to get it working:
+Take clangd for example, there are 3 steps to get it working:

 1. Install clangd on your machine: [Installing clangd](https://clangd.llvm.org/installation#installing-clangd)
 2. Install code editor plug-in: [Editor plugins](https://clangd.llvm.org/installation#editor-plugins)